andb0t/ML_sandbox/README.md

 * run the `.py` files with `python3`
 * install the `graphviz` package to get access to visualizations
 * to start the tensorboard server: `tensorboard --logdir [TF_LOG_DIR]`
+* install `tensorflow-gpu` to test the GPU based macros

 ## Links
 * [ML jupyter notebooks](https://github.com/ageron/handson-ml)